 The Planning, Development and Infrastructure Act 2016 (PDI Act) was assented to by the Governor on 21 April 2016 after the passage through Parliament.
 It is being implemented over five years with the Act being brought into operation in stages.
 One of the first stages of the implementation of the PDI Act is the requirement for the establishment of new CAPs under Section 83 of the PDI Act and the appointment of Assessment Managers to manage staff and the operations of the CAPs.

-Council established the new CAP pursuant to Sections 82 and 83 of the PDI Act on 26 September 2017.
-This CAP replaces the previous Council Development Assessment Panel.
+Council established the new CAP pursuant to Sections 82 and 83 of the PDI Act on 23 April 2019.
+This CAP replaces the previous Council Assessment Panel.

 The CAP considers certain types of development applications which generally include major commercial, industrial and residential developments and land divisions in accordance with the current Delegations Policy which has been prepared pursuant to Section 34(27) of the Development Act, 1993.
 Such applications increase economic development opportunities and activities in the district and are rigorously assessed in order to minimise negative impacts on the character, amenity and natural environment of the area in which they are situated.
 The Panel considers about 5-7% of all applications received by the Council, with the remainder considered by staff under delegations.

-The Panel consists of 1 Council Member and 4 Independent Specialist Members including an Independent Presiding Member, as follows:
+The Panel consists of a total of 5 members, of which 1 is a Council Member and 4 are Independent Specialist Members including an Independent Presiding Member, as follows:

 - Piers Brissenden (Independent Member)